In the Field: Studying a Rare Red Fox

 Ultimately, park biologists aim to use information from the cameras and DNA samples to inform wildlife management decisions that will lead to a self-sustaining Sierra Nevada red fox population.

-Earlier this month Ryan, our project coordinator, joined a Yosemite wildlife team for a three-day trip through the park’s northern wilderness to update existing cameras and install new survey stations.
+In October 2015, Ryan, our project coordinator, joined a Yosemite wildlife team for a three-day trip through the park’s northern wilderness to update existing cameras and install new survey stations.
 Each station is equipped with “scent lures" that helps draw animals into the camera’s view.
 A hair snare system below the lures captures fur samples that biologists can analyze to learn more about the Sierra Nevada red fox and other animals that visit the stations.

 The stations are deep in the backcountry, 15 miles from the nearest trailhead.
 Ryan’s team spent one field day covering 6 miles off-trail at around 10,000 feet as they set up three new survey stations and reset two existing cameras.
 For the NPS wildlife crew, those long days of hiking at high elevations are no problem — they’re in prime hiking condition after a summer field season that included work on several other donor-funded projects, from studying how fire affects endangered owls to surveying for bighorn sheep and using environmental DNA to find suitable habitats for yellow-legged frogs.